tonytvo/blog-generator/content/blog/4-hours-body/index.md

 "make it conscious, make it a game, make it competitive, make it small and temporary."

-"We're what we do repeatedly"
+We're what we do repeatedly

 When in doubt, take 5